| Outline of the exhibition |

 - Monday (or the next day if it is a national holiday)

-- 700 yen for adults, 500 yen for large and high school students, free for junior high school students and younger, 500 yen for those aged 65 and over (including Permanent exhibition viewing fee)
+- 700 yen for adults, 500 yen for high school students and younger, 500 yen for those aged 65 and over (including Permanent exhibition viewing fee)

 - Takenaka Carpentry Tools Museum, Swiss Federal Institute of Technology Zurich